heet2000/Launchpad/README.md

 ## Project Structure

-- `src/components`: Reusable UI components
+- `src/components`: Reusable UI components including DashboardLayout and Sidebar
-- `src/context`: Context providers for state management
+- `src/context`: Context providers for authentication and state management
-- `src/hooks`: Custom React hooks
+- `src/hooks`: Custom React hooks for file uploading and other functionality
-- `src/pages`: Application pages/views
+- `src/pages`: Application pages including Login, Register, Dashboard, and FileUpload
+- `src/charts`: Chart components for the dashboard visualizations
 - `src/styles`: Global styles

-- `src/utils`: Utility functions
-- `src/assets`: Static assets like images
+## Usage Guide

+### Registration
+1. Navigate to the registration page
+2. Fill in required employee details (name, email, phone, role, level, etc.)
+3. Submit to create a new employee account

+### Login
+1. Enter your registered email and password
+2. Click "Login" to access the dashboard

+### Attendance Marking
+1. On the sidebar, check the "Mark Present" box to record your attendance for the day
+2. A confirmation message will appear when attendance is successfully recorded

+### File Upload
+1. Navigate to the "Upload Files" page
+2. Drag and drop PDF or TXT files, or click to browse
+3. Click "Upload All Files" to upload selected files
+4. View upload progress and status for each file

+## Calendar Color Guide

+- **Purple**: Weekend days (Saturday and Sunday)
+- **Orange**: Future days
+- **Green**: Present days (days you were present)
+- **Red**: Leave days
+- **Bordered**: Today's date

 ## License